Banduk Marika: 1993–4 Copyright case

 In 1993, it was found that Marika's print Djanda and the Sacred Waterhole (1988) had been reproduced without permission on rugs made in Vietnam and marketed by the Perth-based company Indofurn Pty Ltd. Marika joined with the two other artists whose works had been used, George Milpurrurru and Tim Payungka Tjapangarti, to seek reparations under the Copyright Act 1968 and Trade Practices Act.
 A total of eight artists took action against the company, in a case that became known as the "carpets case" and in 1994 the Federal Court of Australia awarded damages of A$188,000 to the artists and ordered that the rugs be released to them.
 This was the largest penalty awarded for copyright infringement against Australian artists up to that time, and included compensation for cultural damage stemming from the unauthorised use of sacred imagery.
+In Marika's work, the case was in regards to the stolen carpet designs being changed to be "less busy," and yet were not substantial enough to circumvent the copyright infringement.
 However no damages were ever paid to the artists or their next-of-kin, because the company was declared bankrupt and wound up.

 A documentary film called Copyrites (1997), examining copyright of Indigenous peoples' creations, featured Marika and fellow Arnhem land artist Gawirrin Gumana.